marsdrums/test-tutorial/visual-quality/index.md

 Image from: "Modern Game Engine - Theory and Practice"

 If you come from the audio realm, you can compare direct and indirect illumination to what happens when sound waves propagete in a room.
-The direct component is the sound coming directly from the sound source to the listener along the shortest possible path; the inderect components are the sound waves reaching the listener after a certain number of bounces off the walls, floor, and ceiling of the room.
+The direct component is the sound coming directly from the sound source to the listener along the shortest possible path; the indirect components are the sound waves reaching the listener after a certain number of bounces off walls, floor, and ceiling of the room.

 In real-world lighting, both direct and indirect illumination combine to produce the complex lighting effects we experience.
 Before looking at how we can add indirect illumination in Max, i want to show you the difference that the addition of indirect lighting makes in our scene: